GeoffCox/geoffcox.github.io/Management.md

 ## Summary

-I think my team understands my tenets.
-I've certainly repeated them several times in 1:1s, meetings, and hopefully with my actions.
+I think my team understands my tenets and hopefully I demonstrate them in my actions.
 As I continue improving as a manager, I discover new techniques to detect and solve problems earlier, but I still make lots of mistakes.
-My expectation is that each of the devs on my team wants to be there because they know where I stand.
+My expectation is that developers will challenge me when I stray off course.
+In the end, I think developers stay on my team and like being on the team in part because how I make decisions is transparent.